The Importance of Preventive Care

-Combined with regular vaccinations, parasite prevention and proper nutrition, these routine examinations include regular physical checkups to give your pet the best chance at excellent lifelong health.
+Combined with regular vaccinations, parasite prevention and proper nutrition, these thorough routine examinations give your pet the best chance at excellent lifelong health.

-When bringing your dog or cat in to see us for a routine checkup, you give us to chance to prevent health issues from developing in your pet in the first place - or to catch them early when conditions are generally at their most treatable.
+When you bring your dog or cat in to see us for a routine checkup, you give our vets a chance to prevent health issues from developing in your pet in the first place - or to catch them early when conditions are generally at their most treatable.

 What to Expect During Your Pet's Physical